nameer-rizvi/spa_boilerplate/README.md

 _Recommended for viewing prod-version of app prior to deployment._

 **If the cloud platform you choose to deploy with doesn't already read the 'build' and/or 'start' scripts, it is recommended you check the platform's documentations in order to learn how to run a "production" script that may go something like "npm i && npm run build && npm run start".
-Also, don't forget to change the NODE_ENV to "production" either through the platform's GUI or console.**
+Also, don't forget to change or set the NODE_ENV to "production" either through the platform's GUI or console before deployment.**

 ## Features